16-03-02 -- Summary Of Essay Three Part Two: Abstraction -- Or Science On the Cheap

 But, as should now seem plain, no Marxist could actually assert that fact without compromising the objectivity of what had just been said, for as soon as any proposition saying that Capitalism is unfair is written down or asserted, it enters the shadowy world of appearances, and like the cat in the proverbial hot place, it stands no chance of emerging unscathed.

 [Again, it could be objected that this confuses the physical form of a sentence with what it refers to or can be used to assert.
-Well, it certainly appears to do this; but, after another handy dose of dialectical 'logic', we can conclude that in reality, it doesn't.]
+Well, it certainly appears to do this; but, after another handy dollop of dialectical 'logic', we can conclude that in reality, it doesn't.]

 Furthermore, this ancient distinction would completely undermine scientific knowledge.
-That is because, scientific theory and practice not only take place in the phenomenal world, they can only be confirmed there, too.
+That is because scientific theory and practice not only take place in the phenomenal world, they can only be confirmed there, too.
 To take just one example: if light appears to bend when it passes between media, and all appearances are contradicted by underlying "essences", then it must be the case that light doesn't really bend when it passes between media.
-Clearly, both of these can't be true -- no matter how many dialectical incantations are uttered over it.
+Clearly, both of these can't be true -- no matter how many dialectical incantations are muttered over it.

 DM-theorists were recklessly unwise when they began to rely on ideas and bogus distinctions they imported from traditional defenders of class society -- i.e., on the ideas of theorists who based their concepts on a denigration of ordinary language and common understanding (not to be confused with common sense; this term will be explained in Essay Twelve Part Seven), and thus on a dismissal of the collective experience of working people.